jhermann/jenkyns/README.md

     pip install -r requirements.txt
     paver init

+Jenkyns can also be found on [PyPI](https://pypi.python.org/pypi/jenkyns).

 ## License

-Jenkyns is released under the Apache License 2.0, see LICENSE for details.
+Jenkyns is released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html), see LICENSE for details.